 But the waves at Waimea Bay rarely reach those heights.
-And when the water is calm you’ll find an impressive beach break which lends itself perfectly to body surfing.
+And when the water is calm, you’ll find an impressive beach break that lends itself perfectly to body surfing.
 Just remember that this can be a rather dangerous sport with the wave aggressively pounding down onto the sand.
 You should only attempt it if you’re a strong swimmer and have some experience body surfing.

-Make sure to follow all the instructions of the lifeguards at Waimea Bay and keep a close eye on your kids as there can be surprisingly large sneaker waves that can catch you off guard if you’re not keeping an eye out!
+Make sure to follow all the instructions of the lifeguards at Waimea Bay.
+Keep a close eye on your kids as there can be surprisingly large sneaker waves that can catch you off guard if you’re not keeping an eye out!